Reading Wandan amidst the Ocean (text) of Banda

 .....
 However, during the first visit in 1599, it soon became clear that the Bandanese were experienced traders and had a unique trading position ".

-Beyond exposing various European prejudices in mainstream historical account of Banda, Marjolein also contributed to building a more inclusive historical discourse.
-The Banda Genocide has presented history not only as series of chronology, dates, and events, but also a story about human, a group of people, no matter how disfranchised their collective memory.
-In the stream of history that predominantly revolves around his and her stories, Marjolein's book has redirected the current toward Wandanesse.
-She has helped us to launch our own narrative, enable us to (re)write our collective story, the story of Wandan.
+Beyond exposing various European prejudices in mainstream historical account of Banda, Marjolein also contributed in building a more inclusive historical discourse.
+The Banda Genocide doesn’t merely a chronicle of dates and events; it also weaves a human story—a collective narrative, despite the disenfranchisement of the Wandanesse memory.
+In a history dominated by “his” and “her” stories, Marjolein’s book redirects the current toward "us".
+She empowers Wandanesse to launch their own narrative, to (re)write their collective story—the tale of Wandan.

 Certainly, Marjolein is not the first foreign writer that acknowledges the existence of the Wandanesse.
-Timo Kartinen, a Finnish professor of anthropology, has also written extensively about how Wandanesse maintains their culture and collective memory of Banda through songs and poetry (onotani) for hundreds of years, in the periphery of Kei.
+Timo Kartinen, a Finnish professor of anthropology, has also written extensively about how the Wandanesse, in the periphery of Kei, maintains their culture and collective memory of Banda through songs and poetry (onotani) for hundreds of years.

 One can even traced the colonial records about Wandanesse in Kei to the mid-17th century.
 In 1646, for example, an expedition led by Adrian Dortsman had recorded the settlement of the Wandan diaspora in the negeri of Eli, Elat and the edge of the negeri Haar.
 Two centuries later, Van Hoevell (1890) and Alfred Russel Wallace also noted the existence of the Wandanesse in Kei.
 In his travelogue, Malay Archipelago (1869), Wallace even describes the differences in characteristics, culture and religion between the Wandanesse and the native Kei residents.

 Even though she is not the pioneer, Marjolein’s writing is more transformative.
-It has the power to catalyze change.
+She seeks to catalyze change.
 The main difference between Marjolein and other writers is that Marjolein composed her script with a complete critical awareness.
 She firmly believes that the Wandanesse should paint the historical discourse on Banda, hence she refuses to stop at merely acknowledging the existence of the Wandanesse.

 But, first, one should dare to embrace his own story.